PanGan21/bufrepro/readme.md

 # bufrepro

-**bufrepro** is a blockchain scaffolded with Ignite cli.
+**bufrepro** is a blockchain scaffolded with Ignite cli v28.0.0.
 It's purpose is to showcase a bug in protobuf generation.

 ## Details